jasonparkerbissell/stm32-ws2811-ws2812-ws2812b-ws281x-tim-pwm-dma-timer/readme.md

 Moving DBG_PIN_UPDATING to only cover the preparation logic to better represent bandwidth consumed by non-interrupt code.

-### Todo

 Move to pins, timers, and DMA channels and DMAMUX that exist on less-featured STM32 micros.
 For example, STM32G030/050/070 only have DMA1 and STM32G030 is limited to 5 channels.

+### Todo

+Complete move and test of `dma_buffer[]` from datatype `uint32_t` to `uint8_t`.
+This is accomplished by setting the memory pointer to `BYTE` alignment.
+The peripheral pointer is updated to `HALFWORD` alignment since the CCR register, eventhough it is aligned to a 4byte address, has the upper 2 bytes reserved and should only be written as a uint16_t.
+In this way, the dma_buffer can have byte timer values 19 and 59 without needing space for padding.
+See reference section "9.4.6 DMA data width, alignment and endianness" in STM32 reference manual (rm0454) specifically "Table 35.
+Programmable data width and endian behavior (when PINC = MINC = 1)" indicates the upper byte of a halfword destination is filled with 0x00.
+Unexpectedly though, the pointer handed to funcition LL_DMA_SetMemoryAddress() and it corollary HAL_TIM_PWM_Start_DMA() are of type uint32_t* which may be misleading.
+Testing is needed to understand what would happen if the int8_t dma_buffer is not orginally aligned to a uint32_t address.